davegutz/myStateOfCharge/SOC_Photon/README.md

   29. Only Battleborn will be implemented at first but structure will support other suppliers.
 For now, recompilation is needed to run another supplier and #define switches between them.
   30. The nominal unit of configuration shall be a 12 v battery with a characteristic soc-voc and rated Ah capacity.
 Use with multiple batteries shall include running an arbitrary number of batteries in parallel and then series (nPmS).
 The configuration shall be in local_config.h and in retained.h.
 This is called the 'chemistry' of the configuration.
   31. The configuration shall be fully adjustable on the fly using Talk.
 If somebody has Battleborn or a LION they will not need to ever recompile and reflash a Photon.
+  32. Maximize system availability in presence of loss of sensor signals.
+Soft or hard resets cause signal fault detection and selection to reset.
+Flash display to communicate signal status:  every fourth update of screen indicates a minor fault.
+Every other update is major fault where action needed.
+Print signal faults in the 'Q' talk.
+Add ability to mask faults to a retained parameter rp.

 ## Implementation Notes